 Early exploration in the region and the Silver Hope property focused on Equity Silver Mine type Cu-Ag deposits.
-In 2010 and 2011 however exploration at Silver Hope resulted in the discovery of a previously unknown but sizable Cu-Mo porphyry referred to as the WEST Horizon.
-This was exemplified by drill hole SH11-05 (602.0m) that intersected good porphyry mineralization from top to bottom.
+In 2010 and 2011, however, exploration at Silver Hope resulted in the discovery of a previously unknown but sizable Cu-Mo porphyry referred to as the WEST Horizon.
+This was exemplified by drill hole SH11-05 (603.0m), a vertical hole that intersected good porphyry mineralization from top to bottom with intersections including 182m of 0.31% Cu and 0.013% Mo followed deeper by 364m of 0.11% Cu and 0.057% Mo.
+At 296m, the hole intersected a brecciated zone that returned 5.0m grading 1.87g/t Au, 65.40g/t Ag, 0.12% Cu and 1.161% Mo.
 Several other holes also intersected long intervals of continuous Cu-Mo mineralization.
+(Reference NR06-11 dated June 2, 2011).

 The 2010 and especially the 2011 drilling programs were also successful in the discovery of mineralization beneath the known mineral occurrences and well below the depths of historic drilling.
-This was exemplified by drill hole SH11-12 that returned 76 meters @ 0.43g/t gold, 29g/t silver and 0.20% copper \.
+This was exemplified by drill hole SH11-12 that returned 76 meters at 0.43g/t gold, 29g/t silver and 0.20% copper .
+(Reference: NR10-11 dated November 29, 2011.)
 This very significant intersection also had a distinct geochemical signature thought to be related to a deep magmatic (intrusive) source.
 Such discoveries have identified the potential for deep polymetallic replacement-type mineralization along a five kilometer "mine structure" (i.e. Equity Silver South).
-The Company refers to this mineralization at Silver Hope as the MAIN Deep Horizon.
+The Company refers to this mineralization at Silver Hope as the MAIN/DEEP Horizon.